 Of course, I’ve set goals before, but I’ve never been so intentional as to write them down and have structured check-ins with others to track my progress.
 I think many of us are like this – we have great intentions, but forget to equip ourselves with tools necessary to be successful.

 Now that we’re still fresh in 2014 (and I’m still drafting out my hopes for the year ahead), allow me to humbly suggest some of the strategies I’m using to achieve goals set in the coming year.

-Be realistic.
 I want to write a book this year.
 So, one of my goals during my first term was to reach out to authors, writers, and creatives to learn about their habits and see if I might steal and implement them into my own life.

 An author I spoke with, Josh Riebock, encouraged me to set very realistic word count goals to aim for on a daily basis.
 In thinking about completing an entire book, I often psych myself out of taking the very small and deliberate steps of writing a little bit every day.

 For me, being realistic has required lassoing a distant dream and introducing it to the reality of my everyday life.